maggick/maggick.github.io/source/server/mails.html.markdown

+---
+title: Mail
+---

 #Mail

-When I start to install my mail server
+When I start to install my own mail server to never be dependent of a service as Gmail, hotmail or whatever.
-I choose postifix.
+I choose postifix as SMTP server.

 ##SPF